vshn/modsecurity-docker/README.md

 There are a variety of environment variables available to configure the image.

-*Most important are the following three*
+*Most important are the following ones:*

 * PARANOIA_LEVEL (Default: 1)
   - Ranging from 1-4.
 Have a look at the section *'What are paranoia levels, and